 The cooler and ice situation was a little bit of a nuisance.
 The ice would melt after a few days and the items that did not fit in the cooler’s dry trays ended up waterlogged.
 I was forced to toss a lot of food in the beginning.
 Buying food every few days became the best idea to avoid waste.

-The thing about car camping is, you have the freedom to drive anywhere.
-If I was craving something, say red Thai curry (as I do regularly) I drove to pick it up.
+The thing about car camping is you have the freedom to drive anywhere.
+If I was craving something, say red Thai curry (as I do regularly), I drove to pick it up.
 If I was going camping for a few days I drove to a grocery store to pick up gallons of fresh water and food to cook.
-If there was not a good food store or developed town where I was, I could drive 30mins to an hour to find one.
+If there was not a good food store or developed town where I was, I could drive 30 minutes to an hour to find one.
 I never went hungry and found it pretty easy to eat and prepare food along the way and plan routes that would allow me to stock up every few days.

 Some days I lived off of miso soup because that is what I had and I didn’t want to spend any more money while other days I hit every bakery on the way to my next stop and enjoyed devouring every carb and calorie I could.
 Food is really relative to your preferences, I learned I can survive without anything fancy but a good hot meal from time to time is always in order.